aigyptios/grossr/README.md

 - `/cases/` to view the case list (the app defaults to this route if no other route matches)
 - `/cases/create` to create a case
-- `/case/:id` to view a already created case
+- `/case/:id` to view an already created case
 - `case/:id/edit` to edit a case

 ### Components